About Montecito Lakes

 TDS is a measure of total dissolved solids, not just salts (chlorides).
 Other common constituents include sodium, potassium, calcium, magnesium, sulfate, etal. that are included as a part of the TDS measurement.
 The total dissolved chlorides in a TDS measurement for Floridan Aquifer System water is normally between 50% and 60% of the TDS value.
 It might be slightly less for lake/surface waters depending on there proximity to salt/brackish surface water.

-At the first of each month, our Onsite District Facilities Manager takes TDS (Total Dissolved Solids) Measurements.
+At the first of each month, our Onsite District Facilities Supervisor takes TDS (Total Dissolved Solids) Measurements.
 Separate measurements are captured:

 - at each lake